dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 ### North Korea as a global minimum of connectivity

-- how this leads to poor decisions by the leadership and reduces their economic competitiveness
-  - if you look at the social graph, the 2-degree neighborhoods of north korean citizens have fewer international connections than any other country.
-    - how can you compete in the global economy if your regime prohibits communiction with the outside?
-    - how can you export products if your citizens cannot freely establish relationships with people and businesses in other countries? in spite of UN sanctions, the regime really shoots their potential development of exports (in the foot)
-    - in a digital economy, products are informational.
+North Korea is an example of a global minimum of connectivity.
+A major concave depression in sociophysical graphs.
+This leads to restricted economic growth and almost total disconnection of the populace from the outside.
+Both of those lead to poor decisions by the North Korean leadership.
+They are so disconnected from the rest of the world, coupled with internal policy to ruthlessly quash all information contradicting state policy, that their upper leadership isn't allowed to question the highest leadership.

+If the range of 2&deg; neighborhoods of North Korean citizens is compared against other nations, you'll find that it is incredibly limited when compared to similarly sized populations.
+Proportional to their population, they might be the *most socially-restricted nation on earth*, which is unbelievably depressing.
+How can you compete in the global economy if your regime prohibits communication with the outside and punishes dissidents with three generations of family persecution?
+How can you export products if your citizens cannot freely establish relationships with people and businesses in other countries?
+Some of the fault here lies with NK and some of it lies with sanctions, but your nation is pursuing nuclear weapon development and its belligerent PR stunts show no remorse for this goal.
+In spite of UN sanctions, the regime undermines its own potential development of exports and economic competitiveness.
+You are missing out on the greatest period of human development because you're stewing over something that happened four generations ago.

+The future of the world lies in the information economy and information warfare.
+What matters now is sociohierarchical territory and informational territory.
+How can you ever expect to compete in the information economy with completely restricted access to the internet and near-zero consumer adoption of internet-capable devices?
+You can't, which begs the question: who is informing your leadership's long-term strategies?
+In a digital economy, products are informational.
 NK citizens simply can't be consumers or producers of content.
-AFAIK, they aren't allowed to have radios because NK paranoia is stuck with the 1960's soviet mindset of information control.
+AFAIK, NK citizens aren't even allowed to have radios because NK paranoia is stuck in the 1960's soviet mindset of information control.

-      - no hardware for internet, no media creation tools, no content production, no culture export, no connections developed, interactions are discouraged.
+All communist revolutions expect such paranoia *and they use it!* Even for those non-Marxist revolutions -- viz. all revolutions with significant turnover of control -- the leadership expects that the employment of pre-revolutionary subversion to gain sociohierarchical territory involves dirty tricks with disgusting karma.
+So, they plan on using it.
+But, in trying to undermine any possibility of dissent -- and by being disconnected from the world with poor strategy being supplied from the largests connections outside -- North Korea has left itself in a position, where there is zero consumer adoption for hardware, which is necessary for economic expansion.
+It's total paranoia of imperialism has left itself deprived of any economic opportunity, even if it does pull off being a pawn for initiating nuclear war.
+North Korea needs to come to the negotiation table and we need to sort this out.
+The first thing that must happen is total nuclear disarmament and the rest of the world is infuriated that NK leadership expected to use nuclear weapons as bargaining chips.

+It's strategy has no endgame, other than becoming an international school shooter.
+Since the 1980's, this strategy has left No hardware platform for internet, no participation in the information economy, no media creation tools, no training or education on those tools, no content production, no culture export, no connections developed and interactions with the outside are discouraged.
+How did the North Korean leadership miss this?
+Because they artificially dampen all signal that could be perceived as dissent, wavering, or retreat.
+This enables the prolonged development of silent risk and massive tail risk, as Nassim Tebar would probably put it.
+NK is actually far-left with components of far-right ideology.

 ### America and Europe as a connectivity maximum today

+America, Europe and the West form the connectivity maximum of the world.
+This gives us diversity and some challenges related to multiculturalism.
+However, those issues must be overcome eventually and we did so early.
+Further, our populations are inundated in the understanding cultural minutia by encouraging connection to peoples of all ethnicity and culture.
+This starkly departs from the traditional wisdom in the Art of War, but results in perhaps the greatest advantage that we have.
+Why?
+The world is one and always has been one.
+We must overcome these issues at some point and we have, which has also made America and Europe and other highly connected non-Western regions connectivity maximums.
+This fuels our platform for economic growth.

+- other advantages of permeability?

 - what kind of advantage does permeability and connectivity give us? why can this also be a vulnerability?